dbminutes/cassandra-with-kubernetes-session/day2/003-scaling.md

 Vertical and horizontal scaling are key concepts in the field of computer science, particularly in the context of system architecture and cloud computing.
-I'll explain both concepts and use Mermaid, a diagramming and charting tool, to illustrate them.

 1. **Vertical Scaling**: Also known as "scaling up," this involves adding more resources to an existing server.
 Typically, this means upgrading the CPU, RAM, or storage of a single machine to increase its capacity.
 It's akin to upgrading a PC from a dual-core to a quad-core processor, or adding more RAM.
 Vertical scaling usually has limits based on the maximum capacity of the hardware.